lephanthutra/Principal-Component-Analysis-on-Olympic-data-/README.md

 # Principal-Component-Analysis-on-Olympic-data-
-This is a mini project from the "Analytics of Observation Data" course
+This is a mini project from the "Analytics of Observation Data" course.

 Data Source: https://www.key2stats.com/data-set/view/932